You Can Protect Yourself From Identity Theft by Keeping Your Private Information Private

 Keep your personal information safe by figuring out where it may leak out and plugging the holes

-- Destroy any paper documents you don't need
+Destroy any documents you don't need

-- Safeguard your mail
+Safeguard your mailbox

-- Don't share too much on social media
+Don't share too much on social media

 First, make sure you know who it is you're sharing with whenever you post something on social media.
 If the social network allows you to customize who can see your posts, make sure that posts about potentially compromising situations such as upcoming surgeries or vacations are seen only by a select group of close family and friends.